Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Introduction

-We then propose the pairwise ranking prompting (PRP) paradigm, which uses the query and a pair of documents as the prompt for LLMs to perform ranking tasks, with the motivation to significantly reduce the task complexity for LLMs and resolve the calibration issue.
+We propose the Pairwise Ranking Prompting (PRP) paradigm, which uses the query and a pair of documents in the prompt for LLMs to perform ranking tasks, with the motivation to significantly reduce the task complexity for LLMs and resolve the calibration issue.
 PRP is based on simple prompt design and naturally supports both generation and scoring LLMs APIs.
 We describe several variants of PRP to address efficiency concerns.
 PRP results are the first in the literature that can achieve state-of-the-art ranking performance by using \textit{moderate-sized, open-sourced} LLMs on standard benchmark datasets.
 On TREC-DL2020, PRP based on the FLAN-UL2 model with 20B parameters outperforms the previous best approach in the literature, based on the blackbox commercial GPT-4 that has (an estimated) 50X model size, by over 5\% at NDCG@1.
 On TREC-DL2019, PRP is only inferior to the GPT-4 solution on the NDCG@5 and NDCG@10 metrics, but can outperform existing solutions, such as InstructGPT which has 175B parameters, by over 10\% for nearly all ranking metrics.
 We also show competitive results using FLAN-T5 models with 3B and 13B parameters, demonstrating the power and generality of PRP.
-We further discuss other benefits of PRP, such as supporting both generation and scoring LLM APIs as well as being insensitive to input ordering.
+The observations are further validated on seven BEIR datasets covering various domains, where PRP performs competitively with supervised rankers and outperforms other LLM based approaches by a large margin.
+We further discuss other benefits of PRP, such as being insensitive to input ordering.

-In summary, the contributions of this paper are three-fold: \begin{itemize} \item We for the first time show pairwise ranking prompting is effective for zero-shot ranking with LLMs.
-It is able to produce state-of-the-art ranking performance with simple prompting and scoring mechanism. \item Our results are based on moderate-sized, open-sourced LLMs, comparing with existing solutions that use blackbox, commercial, and much larger models.
-The finding will facilitate future research in this direction. \item We study several efficiency improvements and show positive empirical performance while attaining linear complexity. \end{itemize}
+We note that "pairwise" paradigm is in itself a very general and classic idea that impacted a wide range of areas.
+The novelty of our work lies in the important scenario where the technique is introduced, the adaptations to make it practical, the effectiveness it enables, as well as potential changes and insights it inspires.
+In summary, the contributions of this paper are three-fold: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item We for the first time in published literature show pairwise ranking prompting effectiveness for ranking with LLMs.
+It is able to produce state-of-the-art ranking performance on a wide range of datasets with simple prompting and scoring mechanism. \item Our results are based on moderate-sized, open-sourced LLMs, comparing with existing solutions that use blackbox, commercial, and larger models.
+The finding will facilitate future research in this direction. \item We study several efficiency improvements and show promising empirical performance. \end{itemize}